 15. Boom Lift

 Both horizontally and vertically, the boom lifts may be extended.
-Industrial operations, such as constructing projects, are beneficial tools for outdoor tasks.
+Industrial operations, such as construction projects, are beneficial tools for outdoor tasks.
 The reach of boom lifts is greater than scissor lifts but less than that of gantry cranes.

 Lifts from boom lifts make it simpler than ever to get to restricted places and heights.
 It provides a safer way to complete work at any height than a traditional ladder or man lift because it creates a more secure working environment at high altitudes.

-16. Single Man Lift
+16. Single-Man Lift

 The man lift was designed to transport workers between levels of unfinished structures.
-The majority of man lifts have four wheels and maybe maneuvered throughout construction sites.
+The majority of man lifts have four wheels and may be maneuvered throughout construction sites.

 However, because this equipment is frequently stationary as well as must be transferred on the trailer, it may prove to be inconvenient.
 Workers stand inside a bucket that is raised by a man lift using a bending crane technology with hydraulic pumps.
 A construction lift is ideal for any job where access to high altitudes is required.